 The quiet city of Delft belongs to the province of South Holland and can be perfectly visited on a day trip from The Hague or Rotterdam, as it’s located just over 10 km from the first and about 17 km from the second.
 So, take the opportunity and visit these three destinations on the same trip to the Netherlands!

-There are two things that stand out in Delft: one is that it’s the birthplace of Johannes Vermeer, one of the most renowned figures in Dutch painting.
-And the other is that Delft is associated with a ceramics industry, which started in the mid-17th century: the Delfts Blauw.
+Two things stand out in Delft: one is that it’s the birthplace of Johannes Vermeer, one of the most renowned figures in Dutch painting.
+The other is that Delft is associated with a ceramics industry, which started in the mid-17th century: the Delfts Blauw.
 This type of faience is easily recognized in the Netherlands and abroad because of its tones of white and blue.

-The last destination on this bucket list of the “Top 10 Places To Visit In The Netherlands” is Eindhoven, in the province of North Brabant (in Dutch, Noord-Brabant).
+The last destination on this bucket list of the “Best Places To Visit In The Netherlands” is Eindhoven, in the province of North Brabant (in Dutch, Noord-Brabant).
 After Limburg and Zeeland, this is the southernmost province of the country, bordering Belgium.

 The history of Eindhoven dates back to the Middle Ages when the population settled between the Dommel and Gender rivers.
 Since then, it has developed its commercial activity and, in the 19th century, it became an important industrial center in the Netherlands – reinforced by the creation of Philips, a multinational company of electronic equipment.